 BinaryBulkInsert

-This method is used to insert multiple rows towards the database by bulk.
-It is only supporting the PostgreSQL RDBMS.
+This method inserts multiple rows into the database in bulk.
+It is supported only for PostgreSQL.

 Call Flow Diagram